-Bankers and Entrepreneurs rarely see eye-to-eye.
+Bankers and business owners rarely see eye-to-eye.
 Recently, my observation of this unfortunate reality caused me to chuckle as I sat with one of my clients and her business banker.
 What made me laugh was how two extremely accomplished individuals could define the term “special assets” so differently.

 Before I explain, I want to paint the whole picture for you.

 My client has an incredible business employing more than 90 people.
 She started with three only seven years ago.
 And at that time, the bank let her borrow $50,000 after she and her husband signed a personal guarantee secured by the equity in their $140,000 home.
 That would also be the same home that my client and her husband reside and raise their three children in.

 Over the years, this entrepreneur managed to bootstrap the business into a $19 million dollar business.
 And over those years, the bank stuck by my client, increasing the company line of credit to the multi-million dollar level.